ThinkDataEd/curriculum/docs/unit2/lesson11.md

 14. Distribute the *Compound Probabilities* handout ([LMR_2.13](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.13_Compound Probabilities.pdf)).
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.13_Compound Probabilities.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.13](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.13_Compound Probabilities.pdf)</div>

-15. Pass out a blue sticky note to each female student and a gold sticky note to each male student.
+15. Pass out a blue sticky note to each student who plays a sport and a gold sticky note to each student who does not play a sport.

 16. Draw the table from the worksheet on the board (make it large and legible).

-17. Have each female student hold up their sticky note.
-Count them and record the number of females in the appropriate row of the TOTAL column in the table.
+17. Have each student who plays a sport hold up their sticky note.
+Count them and record the number of students who play a sport in the appropriate row of the TOTAL column in the table.

-18. Have each male student hold up their sticky note.
-Count them and record the number of females in the appropriate row of the TOTAL column in the table.
+18. Have each student who does not play a sport hold up their sticky note.
+Count them and record the number of students who do not play a sport in the appropriate row of the TOTAL column in the table.

 19. Ask each student which of the following ice cream flavors they most prefer (each student must